"How can I view and interpret analytics and insights?"

 - Query: A query occurs when one types something into your search bar, then hits enter.
 A query will either return results, or not return results.
 It will generate a click, or it will not generate a click.

-- Click: When a person makes a successful query, receives results, and clicks upon one, they register a click.
+- Click: When a person makes a successful query, receives results, and clicks a result, they register a click.

 - Autocomplete: An autocomplete fills in the blanks as a searcher is looking for the right words.
 When a searcher finds their result before their search concludes, the partial search term is captured.

 Within the Dashboard, click on Analytics under the Metrics grouping:

 Click on the current date range, in the top corner of the analytics views to change specify the date.

 You can view or export up to 90 days of data at once.

-Notice above the Last 7 Days, Last 30 Days, This Month, Last Month links, there is a Live option?
+Notice that above the Last 7 Days, Last 30 Days, This Month, Last Month links, there is a Live option?